stashed/docs/docs/guides/advanced-use-case/cross_cluster_backup.md

 ### Prepare Backend

 We are going to store our backed-up data into a GCS bucket.
 We have to create a Secret with the necessary credentials and a Repository CRD to use this backend.
-We will create the Secret and Repository in the `stash` namespace.
-With the cross-namespace Repository support, Stash has the ability to backup and restore data in a different namespace.

 If you want to use a different backend, please read the respective backend configuration doc from [here](/docs/guides/backends/overview.md).